 The Orthodox Church is the original Christian Church, established by Christ the Lord and His Apostles, and continued throughout the ages by the successors of the Apostles, the Bishops, guided by the Holy Spirit, watered by the blood of the Holy Martyrs, and fed by the words and lives of the God-bearing Fathers and Mothers.

 The Orthodox Church is a Hospital where the faithful come to be healed, rather than a courtroom where people come to pass a legal judgment.

 It is the place where the faithful “are being saved,” i.e., are working out their salvation in collaboration with the grace of God, as opposed to the static one-time “I am saved” mindset.

 The Orthodox Church is catholic (“Catholiki” in Greek, i.e., universal) without being Roman Catholic.

-The Orthodox Church is evangelical, in the sense that it is based on and spreading the good news of the Gospel (“Evangelion” in Greek) without being Protestant.
+The Orthodox Church is evangelical, in the sense that it is based on and spreads the good news of the Gospel (“Evangelion” in Greek), without being Protestant.

-The Orthodox Church is episcopal, in the sense that it is administered in collegiality by bishops (“Episkopos” in Greek)) without being Anglican.
+The Orthodox Church is episcopal, in the sense that it is administered in collegiality by bishops (“Episkopos” in Greek), without being Anglican.